sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 ````
 Since it's a text file, guess what?
 It can be controlled by Chef.

 What else?
-A while back I wrote about deploying [Filebeat on a Mac]() to collect logs and ship them to a central logging server.
+A while back I wrote about deploying [Filebeat on a Mac](http://lowlyadmin.com/mac/2016/06/02/deploying-filebeat-on-macos/) to collect logs and ship them to a central logging server.
+Well, the configuration for that - and even the binary, really - can be deployed via Chef.

+~~In fact, if you wanted to get really fancy, you could leverage Ohai and write custom data as tags to the `filebeat.yml` config file and workaround a pesky bug in Filebeat that sometimes fails to accurately report the computer's hostname~~ Let's not get ahead of ourselves, mmkay?

+##### So wait - Chef doesn't install applications and stuff?

+Well, it *can*, but that sort of thing is better left to a tool like Munki.
+This is what I've come to understand and what brings me back to my one of the two points I made above: Chef is *NOT* a total replacement for Jamf, and Chef *IS* a replacement for some of the components of Jamf.

+Okay, we've figured out what Chef can and ~~cannot~~ should not do.
+Now, how do we go about doing it?

+I did say this would be a 492-part series, right?

 [seachange]: http://lowlyadmin.com/img/sealegs.gif